COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #pagebreak()
 / Function description:

-- `Start`: Initialises the player object variable and starts the coroutines `DeathTimer` and `StartPhaseTimer`
+- `Start`: Initialises the player object variable and starts the coroutines `DeathTimer` and `StartPhaseTimer`.

 - `StartPhaseTimer`: Waits a specified amount of time and then sets the `homingPhase` boolean to true.